johnwesterman/illumio_core/README.md

 ## Set up for command aliasing (optional).

 The remainder of this document will call these commands this way.
-This step saves a ton of typing in the future.
+This step saves a lot of typing in the future.
 Put the following in a file named "pcealiases" (or your file name of choice)

 ```